kinetic-flow/arcin-infinitas/README.md

 **WARNING: only use with arcin boards.
 Do not use the firmware flashing tool or the config tool with the official Konami controller plugged in.
 I'm not responsible for any damage.**

+## Quick HOW-TO

-## Where do I download?
+### Where do I download?

 [Check out the latest release](https://github.com/minsang-github/arcin-infinitas/releases/latest).

-## How do I flash the firmware?
+### How do I flash the firmware?

-Unplug your controller.
+* Unplug your controller.
 Hold down buttons 1 and 2 while you plug it back in.
 If you see button 1 flashing - you are now in flashing mode.

-Run the executable (arcin_infinitas_new.exe or arcin_infinitas_new.exe) in Windows.
+* Run the executable (arcin_infinitas_new.exe or arcin_infinitas_new.exe) in Windows.
 You might need to do it a few times until it works.

-## How do I set up the wiring?
+### How do I set up the wiring?
 * Ensure your turntable is connected to QE1.
 * Black & white keys must be wired to b1-b7.
 This will give you the most responsive input.
 Avoid b8 and b9 (they have extra debouncing enabled)
 * Start and select to b10 or b11.
 * Other buttons - like the two buttons at the top edge of DAO RED - can be wired to b8 and b9 to be used as extra E buttons.

-## How do I use it with Infinitas?
+### How do I use it with Infinitas?
 * Launch the configuration tool (arcin_conf_infinitas.exe)
-    * Set turntable mode to Analog only.
+    * Set turntable mode to Analog only
-    * Adjust turntable sensitity as needed.
-    * Change E-button layout as needed.
 * Start the Infinitas launcher, enter Settings
 * **Press "デフォルトに戻す" to reset all keybinds.
 This is important and you MUST do this!!**
     * This firmware pretends to be the official infinitas controller, so the game detects this automatically and uses the correct key binds.
 Even if the key binds "seem" wrong in the UI, ignore it.
-    * Do not change any key binds in the settings - it won't work.
+    * Do not change any key binds in the settings - it doesn't seem to work.
 * If you have trouble with the game recognizing your controller, ensure all other game controllers are disconnected.
 If you ever installed third party software to make PS4 DualShock work, that might be interferring as well.

-# Features
+## Features

 In the beginning, this firmware was set out to address the turntable sensitivy issues with Infinitas when running at 120hz.
 The game has since been patched.
 This project now aims to be a highly configurable firmware that is compatbile with a wide array of games.